oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 This SLPF profile:

-* Does not define or implement ACTIONS beyond those defined in Version 1.0 of the Language Specification.
+* Does not define or implement ACTIONS beyond those defined in Version 1.0 of the ([OpenC2 Language Specification](http://docs.oasis-open.org/openc2/oc2ls/v1.0/oc2ls-v1.0.html)).
 * Is consistent with version 1.0 of the OpenC2 Language Specification

 Cyber defense systems that are utilizing OpenC2 may require the following components to implement the SLPF profile: